nekeal/issx/README.md

 ### Documentation

-The documentation is automatically generated from the content of the [docs directory](https://github.com/nekeal/issx/tree/master/docs) and from the docstrings of the public signatures of the sourc[draft_release.yml.rej](.github%2Fworkflows%2Fdraft_release.yml.rej)e code.
+The documentation is automatically generated from the content of the [docs directory](https://github.com/nekeal/issx/tree/master/docs) and from the docstrings of the public signatures of the source code.
 The documentation is updated and published as a [Github Pages page](https://pages.github.com/) automatically as part each release.

 ### Releasing